DiveGearAdvice.comUpdated May 2026

 Your regulator is the one piece of equipment that keeps you alive underwater.
 It takes high-pressure air from your tank and delivers it at ambient pressure every time you inhale.
 When it works, you don't think about it.
 When it fails, nothing else matters.

-I've spent years researching regulators and talking to instructors and tech divers about what holds up and what doesn't.
+we've spent years researching regulators and talking to instructors and tech divers about what holds up and what doesn't.
 The stories about cheap regulators free-flowing at depth, leaving divers scrambling for their buddy's octopus, come up constantly in forums.
 The difference usually comes down to build quality and proper maintenance, not price alone.
 But price correlates with quality more in regulators than almost any other dive equipment.

 This is not where you cut corners.